AviatrixSystems/Docs/HowTos/gateway.rst

 Insane Mode Encryption
 ------------------------

-When this option is selected, Aviatrix Controller will look for a spare /26 subnet segment to create a new public subnet "-insane" and launch the gateway on this subnet.
+When this option is selected, the Aviatrix Controller will look for a spare /26 subnet segment to create a new public subnet "-insane" and launch the gateway on this subnet.
 The instance sizes that support Insane Mode are c5 series and m5 series.